 The accident was reported in the Huddersfield Daily Examiner dated September 4th 1982, and October 2005 issue of Back Track magazine (issue 174) which features on the cover possibly a view of 25151's last working as it passes Diggle.

-25151 was moved to Healey Mills on September 6th 1982 and then withdrawn three days later.
+25151 was moved to Healey Mills on September 6th 1982 and then withdrawn on September 12th 1982.
 It remained stored at Healey Mills until January 1983 when it was moved to Toton.
 Here it used for rerailing exercises until at least June 1987.
 It would eventually be broken up at Toton by Vic Berry staff between Dec 15th 1987 and Jan 20th 1988.